Tag Archives: greenhouse gases

 1996 Exxon’s Lee Raymond “Energy, The Economy, And The Environment: Moving Forward Together”

-In 1996 Exxon Corporation’s Chairman Lee Raymond delivered a speech titled “Energy, The Economy, And The Environment: Moving Forward Together” to the Economic Club of Detroit.
+Summary In 1996 Exxon Corporation’s Chairman Lee Raymond delivered a speech titled “Energy, The Economy, And The Environment: Moving Forward Together” to the Economic Club of Detroit.
 Raymond underscored the common bonds and past accomplishments of the petroleum and automotive industries in “fighting a battle against misinformation.”
-Outlining “the need for economic growth and energy development […]
+Outlining “the need for economic growth and energy […]